xchainjs/xchainjs-lib/packages/xchain-client/README.md

 * If address is not passed, gets the balance of the current client address.
 * Optional asset can be passed, in which the query will be specific to that asset, such as ERC-20 token.
 * Returns an array of assets and amounts, with assets in chain notation `CHAIN.SYMBOL-ID`
-* Converts to 8 decimal places for conformity

 ```
 getBalance(address?: Address, asset?: string): Promise<Balances>